li-clutter-org/loadimpact-sdk-java/README.md

 ## Run integration tests

-This SDK also has a suite of integration tests, which all need to logon to a valid LoadImpact account, given a valid API token.
+This SDK also has a suite of integration tests, which all need to logon to a valid Load Impact account, given a valid API token.
 If you try running the integration tests without a proper API token, you will see the following message

     In order for the integration tests to run, it requires a valid API token to run.
 Follow these steps:

-    (1) Create a LoadImpact account, unless you already have it.
+    (1) Create a Load Impact account, unless you already have it.

     (2) Get the API token.
         (a) Open the user profile (click a username)